J-Pai/.vim/README.md

 sudo apt-get install fonts-powerline
 ```
 The font that appears to have the best alignment is 12pt DejaVu Sans Mono for Powerline.

+If using Powerline for bash, make sure to copy the default configuration to ~/.config and change the shell theme to default_leftonly.